root3nl/SupportApp/README.md

 | ExtensionLinkB | String | - | The Bundle Identifier of the App, URL or command to open. | `/usr/local/bin/sap_privileges_change_permissions.zsh` |
 | OnAppearAction | String | - | Path to script script or command to be executed when the Support App is opened by clicking on the menu bar item.
 The SupportHelper is required for this feature. | `/usr/local/bin/runs_when_support_appears.zsh` |

+> **Warning**
+> Both Support App Extensions have other preference keys `ExtensionValueA` and `ExtensionValueB` but those keys are meant to be dynamically set and changed by a script or command, not by MDM.
+Once set, the default placeholder will disappear and show the output from the preference keys.

 #### How to populate Support App Extensions
 Support App Extensions must be populated by setting the value in a preference key within the preference domain `nl.root3.support`.
 This can be achieved by running custom scripts from your MDM solution or using the `OnAppearAction` combined with SupportHelper.
 This last option will allow you to update the Support App Extension values every time the Support App popover appears by running the script.